cdapio/tigon/tigon-docs/developer-guide/source/developer.rst

 this is implemented through in-memory data structures.
 In Distributed Mode, it is implemented using HBase Tables.
-This provides reliability and fault-tolerance to the Flow system such that when a Flowlet instances dies, it is respawned and it starts reading events from the queues from the next event in the queue.
+This provides reliability and fault-tolerance to the Flow system such that when a Flowlet instances dies, it is respawned and it starts reading from the next event in the queue.

 Flow Transaction System